About

 Many of Ontario’s greatest contributors have a solid foundation in post-secondary education.
 The awards highlight some of these great builders, thinkers and leaders who have graduated from Ontario’s colleges and contributed in significant ways to the country’s economic prosperity and success.

-Presented annually, the Premier’s Awards recognize graduates in the following seven categories – Apprenticeship, Business, Community Services, Creative Arts and Design, Health Sciences, Recent Graduate and Technology.
+Presented annually, the Premier’s Awards recognize graduates in the following seven categories – Business, Community Services, Creative Arts and Design, Health Sciences, Recent Graduate, Skilled Trades and Science Technology and Engineering.

 Award categories